Inside4ndroid/DeskEngine/README.md

 - [ ] Create the About section in the application.
 - [ ] Create Documentaion for the help button in the system tray.
 - [ ] Add ways for the user to manipulate Windows UI Customisation.
+- [ ] Add a video and/or screenshots to this repo.

 ## Get in Touch